gregvers/functions-samples/fn-objectstorage-get-object-python/README.md

   ```
   echo -n '{"fileName": "<file-name>", "bucketName": "<bucket-name>"}' | fn invoke object-crud get-object
   ```

-Upon success, you should see either a list of objects or a success message appear in your terminal.
+Upon success, you should see a success message appear in your terminal.